Who I Work With

 Anxiety masquerading as high-energy competence

-Many of my clients don't describe themselves as anxious because not all anxiety presents as panic or avoidance.
+Learn about individual therapy →Many of my clients do not describe themselves as anxious because not all anxiety presents as panic or avoidance.
 For many capable adults, anxiety shows up as relentless productivity, perfectionism, difficulty resting, or a persistent sense that they should be doing more.

 Leaders navigating sustained pressure and responsibility

-Some clients are executives, founders, or people managing teams or organizations.
+Learn about executive coaching →Some clients are executives, founders, or people managing teams or organizations.
 The pressure of that role can make it difficult to step back and understand the patterns shaping their decisions, relationships, and sense of self.

 As a clinical psychologist, I take on a role that blends classic therapy assessment and intervention with modern perspectives on best practices for executive coaching, career advancement, and developing as a leader.
 This work often looks like having a thinking partner who is able to consider the "bigger picture" rather than getting siloed into only examining your work self vs. home self.